fsantanna/dceu/doc/manual.md

 ### 4.1.2.
 Defer

-A deferred block executes only when its enclosing block terminates:
+A `defer` block executes only when its enclosing block terminates:

 ```
 Defer : `defer´ Block